munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="switch">

-Using a `switch` statement to check a single type is overkill right now, but will make more sense later as we add more cases to handle other callable types.
+Using a `switch` statement to check a single type is overkill now, but will make sense when we add cases to handle other callable types.

 </aside>